rocketbro/rocketbro.github.io/_projects/openloom/nodes.md

     parentId: string | null; // The id of the parent node.
 Must only be null for the root node.
     childrenIds: string[]; // IDs of all children that claim this node as their parent
     rememberedChildId: string | null; // The id of the most recently visited child.
 Used to retrace branches.

+    isBookmarked: boolean; // Boolean to track if this node is bookmarked
+    bookmarkTitle: string | null; // A display title for this node.
+Optional.
 }

 enum Author { // A node must claim one of these cases as an author